Dynamic, new activities added in our workshops for Summer term 2026 - Booking Now!

 Possible Morning Activities

-Welcome to the forum by Lucius and Livia
+Welcome to the forum by Lucius and Livia.

-Learn about how Rome started with the myth of Romulus and Remus
+Learn about how Rome started with the myth of Romulus and Remus.

-Make a lucky charm pendant – Bulla (boys) or Lunula (girls) – to ward off evil spirits
+Make a lucky charm pendant – Bulla (boys) or Lunula (girls) – to ward off evil spirits.

-Learn about Caesar’s attempted invasions in 55-54 BC
+Learn about Caesar’s attempted invasions in 55-54 BC.

-Explore the power of the Roman army through Emperor Claudius’s full invasion of 43ce
+Explore the power of the Roman army through Emperor Claudius’s full invasion of 43ce.

 Discover how the ‘Romanisation’ of Britain led to technological advancement in road building, town planning, and military developments such as Hadrian’s Wall.

-Building a working siege catapult - onager
+Building a model working siege catapult - onager.

 ‘History Workshop Devon delivered an immersive, exciting workshop.
 The children were really engaged and learnt so much about history in 1 day.’
 Amy Charles, Y4/5 teacher - Ide Primary School.